 - Pour 2 inches of canola oil into a heavy bottomed pot with a deep-fry thermometer attached.
 Heat to 325°F. Fry the doughnuts a few at a time, being careful not to overcrowd the pot.
 Fry on each side about 2 minutes, being careful not to let them burn.
 Let drain on a paper bag to soak up the excess grease.

 Make the glaze:

-Doughnuts are best served the day they are made but may be store in an air tight container at room temperature for a few days.
+- Doughnuts are best served the day they are made but may be stored in an air tight container at room temperature for a few days.